BasicWolf/zblog/src/content/articles/2022_03_19_hexarchi_di_python_part_2.rst

        ...

 So far we have implemented the domain model behavior.
 What's missing is how the model is constructed.
-Where does the application service gets the model instance?
+How does the application service get the ``VotingUser`` instance?
-It's time to define our first SPI port.

 SPI Ports
 =========

 In Hexagonal Architecture, an application service communicates with the outer world via Service Interface Provider (SPI) ports.
-We usually call them "Interfaces" :)
-In our example, the application service fetches the users by ``user_id`` and ``article_id``.
+The application service fetches the users by ``user_id`` and ``article_id``.
-That can be expressed as a ``FindVotingUserPort`` (TODO:source):
+That can be expressed in a ``FindVotingUserPort`` interface as follows (TODO:source):

 .. code-block:: python

    class FindVotingUserPort(Protocol):
        def find_voting_user(self, article_id: ArticleId, user_id: UserId) -> VotingUser:
-           raise NotImplementedError()
+           pass

-The article service takes ``FindVotingUserPort`` into use as a dependency.
+We add ``FindVotingUserPort`` as a dependency to the application service.
-In practice, we add a respective field and a way to initialize it, e.g. through service constructor:
+In practice, we add a respective field and a way to initialize via constructor:

 .. code-block:: python